Brewley v. Molina Healthcare Inc. | Law.com Radar

-Molina Healthcare, a health care management business offering services through government programs, was sued Wednesday in New York Southern District Court over alleged employment discrimination under the ADA.
-The lawsuit was filed by B.K.
-Robinson Law on behalf of a care review technician who claims that he was wrongfully terminated in retaliation for seeking accommodations in relation to his spinal fusion surgery.
+Molina Healthcare, a health care management business offering services through government programs, was sued Monday in New York Eastern District Court over alleged employment discrimination under the ADA.
+The court action was filed by B.K.
+Robinson Law on behalf of a remote-based care review technician who claims that he was wrongfully terminated after seeking accommodations while recovering from spinal fusion surgery.
 Counsel have not yet appeared for the defendant.
-The case is 1:23-cv-05755, Brewley v.
+The case is 1:23-cv-05272, Brewley v.
 Molina Healthcare Inc.

 Health Care